How often do regulations impacting HIPAA-covered entities get updated?

 Table: Frequency, Triggers, and Areas of Focus for Updates to Regulations Impacting HIPAA-Covered Entities

 While major updates occur on a less frequent basis, regulatory bodies such as the HHS and its Office for Civil Rights (OCR) engage in ongoing efforts to provide guidance and clarifications to HIPAA-covered entities.
-These efforts help address emerging questions and challenges in the context of evolving healthcare practices and technological advancements.
-The OCR issues guidance documents, frequently asked questions, and interpretive rules to aid covered entities in navigating the complex landscape of HIPAA compliance.
+These efforts help address questions and challenges in evolving healthcare practices and technological advancements.
+The OCR issues guidance documents, frequently asked questions, and interpretive rules to aid covered entities in achieving HIPAA compliance.
 These resources offer insights into how the regulations should be interpreted and applied in real-world scenarios.
 The pace of technological advancement and its integration into healthcare practices has spurred the need for HIPAA updates that address the unique challenges posed by digital health technologies.
-The proliferation of electronic health records (EHRs), telehealth platforms, mobile health apps, and cloud-based storage has created new avenues for data storage, transmission, and sharing.
+The increase of electronic health records (EHRs), telehealth platforms, mobile health apps, and cloud-based storage has created new avenues for data storage, transmission, and sharing.
 As a result, HIPAA updates may need to address issues such as the secure use of mobile devices in healthcare settings, data encryption for electronic communications, and the protection of health data stored in the cloud.

 Summary